-This bride opted for a three-tiered marbleized wedding cake, embellished with gold foil—a perfect interpretation of winter's favorite silver-and-gold color combination.
+This couple opted for a three-tiered marbleized wedding cake, embellished with gold foil—the prettiest interpretation of winter's favorite silver-and-gold color combination.

-For a snowy outdoor ceremony, a mantel—which served as the altarpiece—was dressed up with a pretty spray of blooms, accented with pine.
+For a snowy outdoor ceremony, a mantel can easily serve as your altarpiece.
+This one was dressed up with a pretty spray of blooms and accented with pine.
 Vintage brass vessels, farm quilts, antique baskets, and taper candles completed the look.

 Hot Cocoa Cart